HarshitSamani/Project-updates/README.md

 Train accuracy / F1-score = 79.16 / 0.85 \
 Validation accuracy / F1-score = 72.06 / 0.81 \
 Test accuracy / F1-score = 67.97/ 0.77

+## Data augementation literature review [Feb 03, 2022]
+We tried various deep graph network architectures and found that most of them are overfitting.
+We previosly experimented with SMOTE technique and marginally improved val/test performances.
+However, Overfitting issue is not resolved completely.
+Reviewed recent literature related to Data augmentation for brain connectivity features.

+## Data augementation literature review [Feb 10, 2022]
+Found BrainNetGAN[https://arxiv.org/abs/2103.08494] useful for brain connectivity data augmentation purpose.
+Understood the methodology involving Wassestein GAN (WGAN), WGAN with Gradient penalty (an improved version) and BrainNetCNN, a specific architecutre designed for adjaceny matrices.

+## Vanilla GAN based approach [Feb 17, 2022]
+We decided to first start with simple GAN based approach.
+Experimented with various architectures of Generator and Discriminator in systematic manner.

+## WGAN for Data augmentation [Feb 24, 2022]
+Similar to Vanilla GAN, Experimented with various architectures of Generator and Discriminator in systematic manner.
+I didn't find any equillibrium point.

+## Results [March 03, 2022]
+Tried few more architectures, I was not able to find equillibrium point.
+I visulize the data generated from the trained GANs.
+Samples generated using WGAN were not realistic, but samples generated using GANs were visually realistic.
+Further, I tested 200 samples using pre trianed GCN model.
+Average accuracy: 61.84%

+## Implementation of BrainNetGAN [March 10, 2022 & March 17, 2022]
+GAN and WGAN used fully connected architectures with huge number of trainable parameters.
+BrainNetCNN architecture shares the parameters across the nodes to limit the number of trinable parameters and alongwith preserves the graph type of structure across the layers.
+We will to leverage this special architecture for our purpose.